juvu/DayTrade-SwingTrade/TradingTechniques.md

 * Sizing
 	* Buy close to support if possible
-	* Buy or add at the breakout high of the consolidation
+	* Add at the breakout high of the consolidation
 		* Use bottom of the consolidation as risk
 	* Sell partially at the day's high as it may form a double top
 		* If the stock breakout to the day's high, add to the position